cnmartineau/BLUTOPIA/README.md

 <br>
 https://www.ceva-algues.com/document/fiches-de-composition-nutritionnelle-algues-alimentaires/
 ### Aim
-Create a heatmap to display main macronutrient composition of relevant seaweeds.
+Create a heatmap to display main macronutrient composition of relevant seaweeds.<br>
 Compare seaweed composition to some relevant common food (wip).
 ### Info
 Numerical values are given in grams of nutrient for 100g of dehydrated seaweed.